← All services

 For organizations that also operate an editorial publishing platform alongside the LMS: academic journals, association content hubs, corporate newsrooms.
 The publishing infrastructure service covers the content platform layer.

-If you need platform-agnostic instructional design rather than a WordPress LMS build, that’s available as a standalone service. ask in the discovery call.
+If you need platform-agnostic instructional design rather than a WordPress LMS build, that’s available as a standalone service. ask in the call.

 How engagements work.

-The discovery call covers what exists: the LMS configuration, the learner base, the SIS or HR system it needs to connect to, and what’s been failing.
+The call covers what exists: the LMS configuration, the learner base, the SIS or HR system it needs to connect to, and what’s been failing.
 If you’ve had a contractor who built the platform and is no longer available, or a system that works but nobody fully understands, that’s the starting point, not a problem.

 Scoping produces a fixed-price brief with deliverables defined before the engagement starts.
 Architecture decisions are documented in plain language so your L&D team and IT department both understand what was built.
 No black-box implementations that only the consultant can maintain.